Resonant transitions due to changing boundaries: Pantographic perturbations

 \section{Pantographic perturbations}

 Once the problem of one particle in a 2D box with moving walls is transformed into the problem of a particle in a static box, we get the Hamiltonian in \eqref{eq:EffectiveHamiltonian}.

-Under the assumption that the dilation parameter $\lambda$ is a smooth and close-to-unity function, the quantity $\dot{\lambda}/\lambda$ is small and the dilation potential can be treated as a perturbation.
+Under the assumption that the dilation parameter $\lambda$ is a smooth, non-rapidly varying and close-to-unity function, the quantity $\dot{\lambda}/\lambda$ is small and the dilation potential can be treated as a perturbation.
 This is in perfect agreement with considerations by Kato on the way to treat small modifications of the domain in which a particle can move \cite{ref:Kato}.
-Such an approach has already been exploited in Ref.~\cite{ref:Anza2014} to treat changes of the domain with deformation.
-(It is appropriate to mention here that in \cite{ref:Anza2014} we assume knowledge of the dynamics in the pantographic case - the relevant Hamiltonian describing pantographic changes is considered as the unperturbed one- and then treat the terms coming from deformation as a perturbation.
+Such an approach has already been exploited in Ref.~\cite{ref:Anza2015} to treat changes of the domain with deformation.
+It is appropriate to mention here that in \cite{ref:Anza2015} we assume knowledge of the dynamics in the pantographic case --- the relevant Hamiltonian describing pantographic changes is considered as the unperturbed one --- and then treat the terms coming from deformation as a perturbation.
 Nevertheless, knowledge of the dynamics in the pantographic case is quite limited, and exact dynamics is known only for the case of uniformly moving domain.
-In this paper, instead, we are attempting to extend our knowledge of the dynamics in the pantographic case.)
+In this paper, instead, we are attempting to extend our knowledge of the dynamics in the pantographic case.

-Generally speaking, after making the unitary mapping to the domain $\dom_1$, in the new picture, that we address as the \lq Schr\"odinger picture\rq, we have a static domain and a time-dependent Hamiltonian (see \eqref{eq:EffectiveHamiltonian}) of the following form:
+In the new picture, here addressed as the \lq Schr\"odinger picture\rq, generated by making the unitary mapping from $\dom_\lambda$ to $\dom_1$, we have a static domain and a time-dependent Hamiltonian (see \eqref{eq:EffectiveHamiltonian}) of the following form: